erhathaway/router-primitives/README.md

 [![npm](https://img.shields.io/npm/v/router-primitives.svg?label=&color=0080FF)](https://github.com/erhathaway/router-primitives/releases/latest)

 Router Primitives is a **layout primitives** paradigm for application routing.
 Instead of focusing on pattern matching path names and query params, you describe the layout of your application in terms of router primitives.
-Primitives are composable and provide a simple declarative API to control routing actions and add complex animations.
+Primitives are composable and provide a simple declarative API to control routing actions and for adding complex animations.

 # About